pv264/Interview/AWS/two.md

 * **ALB** handles the actual traffic.

 > **Senior Signal:** Being able to clearly separate the logical definition (Ingress) from the physical implementation (ALB) shows a strong grasp of Kubernetes architecture.
 Mentioning the **AWS Load Balancer Controller** specifically highlights your practical, real-world experience with EKS, as it bridges the gap between Kubernetes-native YAML configurations and actual AWS cloud infrastructure.

+# DNS Management with AWS Route 53 and ALB

+In **Route 53**, the first step is to create or use an existing hosted zone for the domain.
+Once the hosted zone is ready, you can create an **A record** to map the domain or subdomain to the application's endpoint.

+For example, a subdomain like `app.example.com` can be mapped directly to an **EC2 instance's** public IP address (e.g., `18.220.15.100`).

+## The Problem with Direct Mapping
+In a production environment, I avoid pointing DNS directly to an EC2 instance.
+If the instance is stopped, terminated, or replaced, its public IP address can change, which would break the DNS routing and cause downtime.

+## Production Best Practice: Alias Records and ALBs
+Instead of pointing to a specific IP, the best practice is to create an **Alias A record** in Route 53 that points to an **Application Load Balancer (ALB)**.

+Using an ALB provides several key advantages:
+* **Stable Endpoint:** The ALB has a stable DNS name, eliminating concerns about changing backend IP addresses.
+* **Traffic Distribution:** It efficiently distributes incoming traffic across multiple EC2 instances.
+* **High Availability & Scalability:** It ensures the application remains highly available and can scale based on demand.
+* **Seamless Updates:** Backend instances can be added, removed, or replaced without requiring any updates to the DNS configuration.